aparis69/Segment-Tracing/README.md

 There is no dependency.
 Running the program will render two ppm file (render + cost) for the Segment tracing algorithm.
 Tests have been made on:
 * Visual Studio 2017: double click on the solution in ./VS2017/ and Ctrl + F5 to run
 * Visual Studio 2019: double click on the solution in ./VS2019/ and Ctrl + F5 to run
+* Visual Studio 2022: double click on the solution in ./VS2019/ and Ctrl + F5 to run
 * Ubuntu 16.04: cd G++/ && make && ./Out/SegmentTracing

 Results for comparing with other algorithms are also available in the Renders/ folder of the repository.
 You can also modify one line in the main.cpp file to test other methods, namely Sphere tracing and Enhanced sphere tracing.